About the Program

 The fastest way for conditionally admitted IELP students to enter the university is to complete the IELP successfully at the Advanced 2 level.
 This is the most common pathway through the IELP and into UAlbany.
 Visit Undergraduate Admissions to learn more.

 Students may also receive pre-placement in the IELP at the Advanced Level with submitted scores of 5.5 on the IELTS or 61 on the iBT.
 Conditionally admitted students can finish the IELP in just one semester and then enter UAlbany for Undergraduate studies.

 2. Guided Pathway (Starting your Academic Program with guided support and services while an IELP student)

 IELP provides a chance for students to take an academic class as advanced IELP students for one semester for credit with assistance, support, and guidance from IELP faculty.
 Contact [email protected] for more information.

 3. UA-USA Experience (Concurrent Enrollment)

 Another popular pathway is for IELP students to be concurrently enrolled.
 Current Enrollment allows non-degree students to take IELP classes and UAlbany courses at the same time to experience the American University educational system.
 Contact [email protected] for more information.

 This four-day intensive course is designed for International Students who will begin their academic studies at UAlbany in the fall or spring.
 Students learn the key skills that promote success in university study for a broad range of majors.
 Learn more.

-*In Summer 2020, the Boot Camp will be offered as a 6-week online course.
-Learn more.
+*The Boot Camp may be offered as an online course.

 Your campus – your home!